vkostyanetsky/Fastimer/README.md

 | #########------------------------------- | 23.7%
 ```

-The `Display Statistical Data` shows you some statistics & achievement you were able to unlock (total fasting time, average fast length etc.).
+The `Display Statistical Data` command shows you some statistics & achievement you were able to unlock (total fasting time, average fast length etc.).

 ## 😌 Where I can see or edit my fasts?